Select Page

 5.1 Learning from History

-The construction and fall of the Berlin Wall teach us important lessons about the dangers of political extremism, the value of human rights, and the power of collective action.
-It serves as a constant reminder that walls and divisions can never truly separate people.
+The history of the construction and fall of the Berlin Wall describes some of the hazards of political extremism, the worth of human rights, and the power of collective action.
+It reminds us that walls and divisions cannot truly hold each other apart.